megakarlach/HL2reUpdate/README.md

 © 2005 vaksa
 https://www.deviantart.com/vaksa/art/Half-Life-2-icon-16869820
 and the Windows Vista/7 setup icon from Microsoft Windows. © Microsoft Corporation.

+Rest in Peace, Viktor Antonov (1972 - 2025) - HL2 (and Dishonored) Art Director.

 This patch is not made by, or affiliated with Valve, Fillip Victor, and others who have worked on the game.